mikechase3/notebook.mchase.me/development/languages-and-architectures/python/personal-notes/README.md

 _Source: Beazley, Jones Python Cookbook 3ed.
 See page 7._

 ### OrderedDict

 * Ordered dictionaries maintain order when iterating.
-* It preserves the original insertion order of data.&#x20;
+* It preserves the original insertion order of data.

 ```python
 from collections import OrderedDict